 Lucas Gassel of Helmond

 From 10 March 2020 to 7 June 2020 the exhibition Lucas Gassel of Helmond: Master of Landscapes will be on view at Museum Helmond/Kunsthal Helmond.
-On Monday, 9 March 2020 CODART is hosting a CODARTfocus meeting on the eve of this event.
+On Monday, 9 March 2020 CODART hosted a CODARTfocus meeting on the eve of this event.
 The exhibition is the first major retrospective of this sixteenth-century master of landscape painting.
 Works on loan from around the world will be brought together for the first time.

 If you have any questions, you are welcome to contact the CODART office: